swartout/site/root/index.md

 <img src="../static/me.jpeg" alt="photo of myself" class="small-img">

-I'm a CS undergraduate in my final quarter at the University of Washington, passionate about using technology to create a better world.
+I'm a software engineer at Palantir, having dropped out CS at the University of Washington.
+I'm passionate about using technology to create a world we want to live in.
 I'm also the proud older brother of two amazing siblings!

-I'm joining Palantir as a SDE in Feburary!

-I'm interning with UW HYAK (HPC) through Fall 2024!

-I interned at the newly-launched AWS PCS in Summer 2024!

-Please get in touch with me at **swartout**[at]**uw**[dot]**edu** if you'd like to chat!
+Please get in touch with me at **carterswartout**[at]**gmail**[dot]**com** if you'd like to chat!